The Nordic alternative protein research ecosystem

 Technical University of Denmark

-Technical University of Denmark (DTU), is home to the Novo Nordisk Foundation Center for Biosustainability and has been focusing on microbial foods.
+The Technical University of Denmark (DTU) is home to the Novo Nordisk Foundation Center for Biosustainability and has been focusing on microbial foods.
 A 1 billion kroner (~€134 million) investment has been announced to launch a follow-up centre, DTU BRIGHT (Novo Nordisk Foundation Biotechnology Research Institute for the Green Transition).
 This new institute will also have microbial foods as one of three main focus areas, marking a major investment in the future of alternative proteins.
-DTU is also a partner of the newly formed Bezos Centre for Sustainable Proteins hosted at Imperial College London.
+DTU is also a partner of the Bezos Centre for Sustainable Proteins hosted at Imperial College London.

 VTT Technical Research Centre